Carboniferous: Fish

 Bandringa is a bizarre elasmobranch fish that lived in Illinois, Ohio and Pennsylvania during the Moscovian stage.
 It superficially resembled a paddlefish, with an elongated upper rostrum.

 Iniopteryx was a holocephalan that lived in North America.
 This fish belonged to a group called the Iniopterygiformes, that possibly lived like flying fish.

-Restoration of Strigilodus, a petalodont holocephalan from the upper Carboniferous of Kentucky.

 Tetrapods

 Carboniferous amphibians were diverse and common by the middle of the period, more so than they are today; some were as long as 6 meters, and those fully terrestrial as adults had scaly skin.
 They included basal tetrapod groups classified in early books under the Labyrinthodontia.
 These had a long body, a head covered with bony plates, and generally weak or undeveloped limbs.
 The largest were over 2 meters long.
 They were accompanied by an assemblage of smaller amphibians included under the Lepospondyli, often only about 15 cm long.
 Some Carboniferous amphibians were aquatic and lived in rivers (Loxomma, Eogyrinus, Proterogyrinus); others may have been semi-aquatic (Ophiderpeton, Amphibamus, Hyloplesion) or terrestrial (Dendrerpeton, Tuditanus, Anthracosaurus).

 The Carboniferous rainforest collapse slowed the evolution of amphibians who could not survive as well in the cooler, drier conditions.
 Amniotes, however, prospered because of specific key adaptations.
 One of the greatest evolutionary innovations of the Carboniferous was the amniote egg, which allowed the laying of eggs in a dry environment, as well as keratinized scales and claws, allowing for the further exploitation of the land by certain tetrapods.
 These included the earliest sauropsid reptiles (Hylonomus), and the earliest known synapsid (Archaeothyris).
 Synapsids quickly became huge and diversified in the Permian, only for their dominance to stop during the Mesozoic.
 Sauropsids (reptiles, and also, later, birds) also diversified but remained small until the Mesozoic, during which they dominated the land, as well as the water and sky, only for their dominance to stop during the Cenozoic.

 Reptiles underwent a major evolutionary radiation in response to the drier climate that preceded the rainforest collapse.
 By the end of the Carboniferous amniotes had already diversified into a number of groups, including several families of synapsid pelycosaurs, protorothyridids, captorhinids, saurians and araeoscelids.

 The amphibian-like Pederpes, the most primitive tetrapod found in the Mississippian, and known from Scotland.

 Hylonomus, the earliest sauropsid reptile, appeared in the Pennsylvanian, and is known from the Joggins Formation in Nova Scotia, and possibly New Brunswick.

 Petrolacosaurus, the earliest known diapsid reptile, lived during the late Carboniferous.

 Archaeothyris is the oldest known synapsid, and is found in rocks from Nova Scotia.

 Coloraderpeton was a snake-like aïstopod tetrapodomorph from the late Carboniferous of Colorado.

 Crassigyrinus was a carnivorous stem-tetrapod from the early Carboniferous of Scotland.

 Microbrachis was a lepospondyl amphibian known from the Czech Republic.

 Amphibamus was a dissorophoid temnospondyl from the late Carboniferous of Illinois.